Submissions

 • Quotation marks inside quotation marks will be substituted by “guillemets”

-• In lower case: the law; legal system; judge; court; prosecutor; chapter
+• It should be written in lower case: the law; legal system; judge; court; prosecutor; chapter

-• In upper case: Supreme Court (and other institutions); State
+• It should be written in uppercase: Supreme Court (and other institutions); State

 • Use the symbol § for "paragraph"